Return to Monkey Island: Plot

 Arriving at the International House of Mojo, Guybrush learns the secret is hidden inside a safe locked by five golden keys, which have been scattered.
 Following a series of clues, Guybrush travels the Caribbean to find each of the keys, frequently leaving a trail of destruction in his wake due to his single-minded obsession with the secret.
-In his absence, LeChuck and the Pirate Leaders attempt to use magic to open the safe instead, but they eventually turn on one another.
+In his absence, LeChuck and the Pirate Leaders attempt to use magic to open the safe instead, but they eventually turn on one another and LeChuck kills the Pirate Leaders.
 After obtaining the last key, Guybrush opens the safe, only to find a locked chest.
 LeChuck appears and steals the chest, taking it back to Monkey Island to perform the necessary ritual to open it and obtain the secret.
 Guybrush and Elaine follow, though Elaine repeatedly questions if the secret could live up to his expectations.

 Descending beneath Monkey Island, Guybrush follows the catacombs and opens a hidden door.
-He emerges in a theme park recreation of Melee Island, revealing LeChuck and the others to all be animatronics.
-Guybrush opens the chest containing the secret and finds a novelty T-shirt inside.
-Boybrush finds this ending unsatisfying.
+He emerges in a theme park recreation of Melee Island, revealing it to be the true setting of all his adventures, with LeChuck and the others all being animatronics.
+Guybrush can open the chest containing the secret and find a novelty T-shirt inside.
+Boybrush finds this ending unsatisfying and questions its veracity, but Guybrush remains ambiguous in his answers.
 Elaine arrives and invites Guybrush to join her on a new adventure.
+The game offers multiple different post-credits scenes depending on the player's choices in the final sequence.

 Development

 Origin and production

 Ron Gilbert, the creator of the Monkey Island series, worked on the first two Monkey Island games before leaving the development company, LucasArts, in 1992.
 He often dreamt of making a new Monkey Island game but did not own the intellectual property rights.
 Further Monkey Island games were developed without Gilbert by LucasArts and Telltale Games.

-In 2012, the Walt Disney Company acquired the rights to Monkey Island when it purchased Lucasfilm.
+In 2012, The Walt Disney Company acquired the rights to Monkey Island when it purchased Lucasfilm.
 At PAX 2019, Nigel Lowrie, founder of Devolver Digital, mentioned to Gilbert that he knew John Drake, who was in charge of licensing at Disney.
 Drake wanted to approach Disney about a new Monkey Island game.
 In December, Gilbert invited Dave Grossman, who had worked on the first two Monkey Island games, to work on a new installment.

 Gilbert and Grossman met in Seattle in January 2020 to discuss ideas, and felt confident that they could create a good game.
 Lowrie approached Drake to pitch the game and Disney was willing to talk about it.
 Gilbert had "lengthy conversations" with Disney to make sure his team would have creative freedom, allowing him to "build the game I wanted to build".